critdhenz/git-tutorial/merge_conflict.md

 Edit the `README.md` file.
 You'll see something like:
 ```
 <<<<<<< HEAD
-Workshop exercises and outstanding student questions for JSConf Asia 2015.
+Modified workshop exercises for new incoming employees.
 =======
-Workshop exercises and outstanding student questions for JSConf Asia 2013.
+Modified workshop exercises for new incoming Cynder employees.
 >>>>>>> origin/master
 ```

-It's up to you to decide what is the correct version that you want to keep (or perhaps just change it back to "2014").
+It's up to you to decide what is the correct version that you want to keep.

 Save and exit the file once you've cleaned up the conflict.